 See full recipe below for detailed directions.

 There are only a few steps to making Sourdough Discard Brownies, but there are a few important moments.
-Take your time and make sure to follow all directions.
+Take your time!

-Pour the batter into a greased 8x8-inch baking pan lined with parchment paper.
+- Step 4: Spread the batter into your 9x9-inch baking pan lined with parchment paper.

 This process of whipping the eggs and sugar together until thick is also called mixing it to the "ribbon stage."
 When finished, the mixture will be light and fluffy, and will fall from the whisk in a "ribbon" before reincorporating fully.